 When we arrived home, we spoke with Heather.
-Laurie then suggested that i take Heather out for dinner…Laurie wasn’t hungry.
+Laurie then suggested that I take Heather out for dinner…Laurie wasn’t very hungry.

-I said a few things to Heather on the way, but she was completely silent.
+I said a few things to Heather on the way to the diner, but she was completely silent.
 Nothing different during the entire meal.

-We arrived back home & were walking inside.
-Heather said that she wanted to stay outside for awhile.
+We arrived back home & were heading inside when Heather said that she wanted to stay outside for awhile instead.
 She just sat down on the step by the front door.

 Laurie asked me how dinner went.
-I told her, then she asked about Heather.
+I told her everything, then she asked about Heather.